I’m Single & Dating In COVID-19— & This Is What I’ve Learned

 Back in May, two months into lockdown, I found myself newly unemployed, broke, and depressed.
-I packed up my things, cleaned out my one-bedroom apartment in Richmond, VA, that I shared with my pet rabbit, Covey, and moved into my childhood bedroom in Virginia Beach.
+I packed up my things, cleaned out my one-bedroom flat, that I shared with my pet rabbit, Covey, and moved into my childhood bedroom.
 At the time, I had been seeing someone for about 10 months.
 I could tell it wasn’t going anywhere, but navigating my new reality didn’t allow me much energy to do anything about it.
 Then, after barely speaking for a week, he dumped me.
 I wasn’t surprised.
 Part of me was even relieved; it was one less thing to worry about.
 But as time passed and the timeframe of when things would go back to “normal” got further and further away, I started to wonder: Will I ever have sex again?
 Where am I going to have sex?
 And with who?

 Advertisement

 This pattern of behaviour goes way back.
-Even in high school, one of my best friend’s moms encouraged me to date around and not get so serious with any one guy.
+Even in school, one of my best friend’s mums encouraged me to date around and not get so serious with any one guy.
 I pleaded with her to understand, “Wouldn’t it be great if the first guy is also the last guy?”

 “That would never last,” she said.
 I was convinced she was wrong.